ttscoff/bunch/bunch-files/variables.md

 ---
 ```

-The variable `my variable` is now available as `myvariable` for use in the Bunch and any snippets it calls.
+The variable `my variable` is now available for use in the Bunch and any snippets it calls.
 See [using variables](#usingvariables) to see how.

 #### Dynamic Frontmatter